Kigosi National Park: Fauna

 The shoebill stork, a rare and slightly ominous bird, as well as the towering and graceful wattled crane have their biggest concentrations in Africa there.
 The largest flocks of pygmy geese in Africa are present.
 The largest concentrations of Cape clawless otters in Africa can be found in the Moyowosi wetlands.
-Lion, leopard, buffalo, crocodile, topi, sitatunga, warthog, baboon, zebra, sable, roan, eland, bushbuck, oribi, common and Bohor reedbuck, hyena, hippo, and Defassa waterbuck are just a few examples of the abundant big game.
+Lion, leopard, buffalo, crocodile, topi, sitatunga, warthog, baboon, zebra, sable, roan, eland, bushbuck, oribi, southern and Bohor reedbuck, hyena, hippo, and Defassa waterbuck are just a few examples of the abundant big game.
 The landscape is interesting.
 Miombo woodlands surround vast lakes and marshes, many of which have floating palm and papyrus islands, and grassy flood plains dotted with palm trees.

 The lion populations in western Tanzania are well-known, and Kigosi is no exception.
 The Miombo forests are home to big game in addition to lions.
 Numerous buffalo, sable, roan, kudu, leopards, and topis are present.
 Sightings of the elusive, water-loving sitatunga in the south's swamps.
 For the sitatunga, this is one of the biggest protected areas in East Africa.
 Waterbuck, hippo, and crocodiles have the ideal habitat in the wet areas.
 The marshes are also the ideal habitat for rare water birds, such as the great snipe, wattled cranes, and shoebills.